 • Providing plenty of information can help a timely assessment.
 Please enclose all relevant reports that are available, e.g. speech and language therapy, previous paediatric assessments, educational reports, social work assessments, common assessment framework (CAF) forms.
 All children referred should have results of recent hearing and vision tests

 • Referrals onto the neurodevelopmental pathway are assessed by a multi-agency team as part of the Children's Services Single Point of Access (SPOA).
-Learn more by viewing our neurodevelopmental pathway leaflet and our journey plan.
+Learn more by viewing our neurodevelopmental pathway leaflet and our jourey plan.
 There is also a glossary explaining the agencies and teams involved in the pathway.

 Research